PhysicsDptAngers/polyUAnalog/firmware/voice/README.md

-# Firmware for One Voice Card
+# Firmware for One Voice Board

 ## What is a Voice Board?